Maria Hrinchenko: Biography

 She was born in 1863 as Maria Gladilina near Bohodukhiv in the Kharkov Governorate, a daughter of a minor official in the local government.
-Her family's status afforded her a good education; she studied history, literature and several foreign languages.
-She married Borys Hrinchenko in 1884, who, together with her father, was instrumental in the foundation of Kharkiv University.
+Her family belonged to the merchant class, and their status afforded Maria a good education; she studied history, literature and several foreign languages.
+Despite her family's Russian ancestry, starting from her youth Maria was an avid reader of Ukrainian literature, with Taras Shevchenko's Kobzar being among her favourite books.
+Her correspondence from the young years demonstrates her good knowledge of the Ukrainian language.

-Between 1908 and 1910, Maria Hrinchinko lost her daughter, grandchild, and husband.
-Her husband died of tuberculosis.

-She was a member of Kharkiv academy.
+Maria was a member of Kharkiv academy.
 Her last years at academy were considered as her most active ones.
 She met her lifelong friends and later correspondents during this part of her education life.
 She also became close to the new young principal during her last days in the academy.
 After leaving academy, she attended female seminary for a brief period of ten months, cut short most likely due to poor health.

+Starting from 1881, Maria worked at a people's school in her native town.
+In 1884 she married Borys Hrinchenko, a fellow pedagogue whom she had met one year earlier while attending courses in Zmiiv.
+The couple's wedding ceremony took place in the village of Nyzhnia Syrovatka.
+Their only daughter Anastasia was born in the same locality in December 1884.